Figure 1. Monosaccharides glucose (a hexose) a fructose (a pentose), shown in both open-chain (left) and hemiacetal-ring (right) forms.

-An organic compound consisting of a chain or ring of carbon atoms to which hydrogen and oxygen atoms are attached in the ratio of approximately 2:1.
+A carbohydrate is an organic compound consisting of a chain or ring of carbon atoms to which hydrogen and oxygen atoms are attached in the ratio of approximately 2:1.
 The general formula of carbohydrates is Cx(H2O)y.
-Carbohydrates form a large and important group of naturally occurring carbon compounds, which can be divided into a number of smaller families.
+Carbohydrates form a large and important group of naturally occurring compounds, which can be divided into a number of smaller families.

 So-called available carbohydrates, which include sugars and starches, can be metabolized by the human body.
 Unavailable carbohydrates, such as cellulose and hemicellulose, cannot be broken down by human digestive enzymes and make up the bulk of what is known as dietary fiber.